millette/dat-shell/README.md

 * Add bookmark support (compatible with beaker, hopefully)
 * Make sure it works cross-platform (posix, windows)
 * Add text browser mode (à la lynx)
+* Package self-contained binary with pkg

+### Optimisations (speed or size)
+* Replace marked-terminal and update-notifier with smaller equivalents
+* Replace mississippi with used modules (pipeline, etc.)

 ### Ideas from #dat on freenode (IRC)
 * creationix: would be cool to have the ability to run scripts in dat-shell